Herb Caen: Early life and career

 Suddenly the door behind the scaffold swung open and the nightmare scene was enacted in a flash.
 The murderer, his arms bound, was hustled roughly onto the trapdoor, the noose was slammed around his neck, a black mask dropped over his unbelieving face, the trapdoor clanged open, the body shot through and stopped with a sickening crack.
 For an eternity, the victim twitched in spasm after spasm, and one by one the witnesses began fainting around me.
 "Doesn't hurt a bit," the warden had said.

 And from that day on, having been made properly aware of the State's awful vengeance, no holdup man ever again killed a shopkeeper?
 You bet.

 On December 12, 1960, Caen wrote:

 While you're making out your Christmas cards, you might remember to send one to Francis Gary Powers, c/o American Embassy, Moscow, USSR.
 Let him know that U-2 haven't forgotten.

 Powers received almost a hundred cards, most from the San Francisco Bay Area.

-In many articles, Caen would write about local San Francisco Bay Area topics such as local mansions and restaurants.

-A collection of essays, Baghdad-by-the-Bay (a term he'd coined to reflect San Francisco's exotic multiculturalism) was published in 1949, and Don't Call It Friscoafter a local judge's 1918 rebuke to an out-of-town petitioner ("No one refers to San Francisco by that title except people from Los Angeles")appeared in 1953.
+A collection of essays, Baghdad-by-the-Bay (a term he had coined to reflect San Francisco's exotic multiculturalism) was published in 1949, and Don't Call It Friscoafter a local judge's 1918 rebuke to an out-of-town petitioner ("No one refers to San Francisco by that title except people from Los Angeles")appeared in 1953.
 (Note: In 1995 two escapees from a Utah prison were arrested by police in Berkeley, California after telling officers they were "from Frisco".
 "It made our officers suspicious", said a police official.
 "No one from [the San Francisco area] ever says that.")

 The Cable Car and the Dragon, a children's picture book, was published in 1972.